 Needless to say, running after consultancies will only cost you tons and tons of money.
 You can use that money for the flight cost and shopping stuff.

-It’s a lengthy process, but if you follow my instruction and guide properly, it will not be hard for you.
+It’s a lengthy process, but if you follow the following instruction and guide thoroughly, trust me it will not be hard for you.

 Why is this article legitimate?
-I applied all by myself and right now I’m here in Oslo writing this. 😀 Trust me, the consultancies will charge you a minimum of Rs 70,000 just to tell you the following things.
+I applied all by myself, and right now I’m here in Oslo writing this. 😀 Trust me, the consultancies will charge you a minimum of Rs 70,000 just to tell you the following things.
 You have to do everything by yourself even if you’re applying from Consultancy.

 Before we begin, let us procure some significant information or FAQ regarding Norway Study.

 - TOEFL/IELTS is mandatory.
 Visit the University’s official site for the minimum English Proficiency requirement.
 In most cases, the University accepts a minimum IELTS score of 6.0 and TOEFL IBT score of 80 for a masters degree.
 But still, you have to make sure.

 - Almost all the courses they teach are in English in Public Universities.

 - Not all courses are free,c and there are some private Universities who charge you for tuition fee.
 Do some research before applying.

 - 4 Years Bachelors degree and total 16 years of schooling is a must.

 - The application generally opens from October 1st till the end of December.
 This means that period of time, you have to register your application from the online portal.